Syntax

 Local variables can be declared with the local statement.

-If you want to pass a variable number of arguments, use the ? keyword in the parameter list and the varargs table within the procedure body to access them.
+If you want to pass a variable number of arguments, use the ? keyword in the parameter list and the procedure body to access them.

-The system variable nargs contains the number of arguments passed.
+The system variable nargs contains the number of arguments passed in a function call.

-Type checking can be done within the body of a procedure with the type, ::, or :- operators or by optionally stating the required type or types of an argument in the parameter list with the :: operator.
-Optionally, Agena can check the type or types of return by passing them right after the parameter list.
+Type checking can be done within the body of a procedure with the type, ::, or :- operators or by optionally giving the required type of an argument in the parameter list with the :: token.
+Optionally, Agena can check the type of the return.
+Pass it right after the parameter list.

 > f := proc(x :: number, ?) :: table is